FAQ for Staff and Faculty

-The decision to mandate vaccines for all employees was reached after careful consideration of Federal health research; Bennington’s vaccine requirement for students; concerns we have heard from employees who live with people who are at higher risk; decisions by other higher ed institutions; and the spread of the variants.
+The decision to mandate vaccines for all employees was reached after careful consideration of global health research; expert advice; Bennington’s vaccine requirement for students; concerns we have heard from employees who live with people who are at higher risk; decisions by other higher ed institutions; and the spread of the variants.
 Most importantly, we feel that this decision supports our community as a whole.

 How to update your vaccine status in ADP